dotnet/designs/accepted/2020/net5/net5.md

 > IOW are we going to have to support both formats moving forward?
 What about
 > converting apps?

-Generally it does not.
+Generally, it does not.
 The idea I've heard is that all project types will be unified to use `Sdk="Microsoft.NET.Sdk"` in order to make multi-targeting easier.
-Customizations (e.g. specific targets and references) would be brought in via `UseXxx` properties, akin to how Windows Forms and WPF work in .NET Core today.
+Customizations (for example, specific targets and references) would be brought in via `UseXxx` properties, akin to how Windows Forms and WPF work in .NET Core today.
 The reason is that in many cases the TFM alone isn't specific enough to decide what kind of app are you building: